Michael-Antczak/ScotlandJS-React-Native-Workshop/README.md

    > Is it for everybody and every case?
 NO.

-   Read [here](https://medium.com/airbnb-engineering/react-native-at-airbnb-f95aa460be1c) about the Airbnb experience with React Native and the reasons to move away.
+   Read about the [Airbnb experience with React Native](https://medium.com/airbnb-engineering/react-native-at-airbnb-f95aa460be1c) and the reasons to move away.
 Also, have a look at the follow up by [Charlie Cheever](https://blog.expo.io/should-we-use-react-native-1465d8b607ac) from Expo team.

    > Does it mean I don't need to know Java/Swift etc?
 YES and NO.